 The NBA All-Star players in 1964 for a player’s union.

 Jonathan Butler in 2015, who had a hunger-strike to fire a racist president at the University of Missouri.

 Colin Kaepernick, who risked his career to call out police brutality in 2016.

 These people had courage.
 Courage for systemic change to happen.
 They knew they may lose everything, but felt something had to be done about it.

-The people who were afraid to lose their jobs and money in the moment of decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for change.
+So let me say this: The people who decided to choose “money & fame” in the moment of real decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for real change.

 I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the “white” moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”

-Except, in this case, I would take away the word “white” and just leave the word “moderate”, but today’s moderate comes in all races.
+Except, in this case, I would take away the word “white” and just leave the word “moderate” because today’s moderate comes in all races.

 I believe you can choose one (1) of three (3) ways to get back on your feet: